-Every year this festival is celebrated with a lot of zeal and fervour by Buddhist Followers.
+Every year this festival is celebrated with a lot of zeal and fervor by Buddhist Followers.
 A lot of tourists from across the country especially visit Sikkim to witness the rituals and festivities.
-Lhabab Duchen festival is a unique way of celebrating the preeminence and paying homage to the Lord.
+Lhabab Duchen festival is a unique way of celebrating preeminence and paying homage to the Lord.

-By Rail.
 New Jalpaiguri is the railway station where one must deboard to explore the beautiful Indian State Sikkim.
 The station receives trains from the major cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
 Listed below are the direct trains that you may consider for traveling to Gangtok.

 Guwahati - North East Express, Saraighat Express, Kamrup Express